top of page

 former Middelzee 'middle sea', also Bordine

-In the world of nature nothing is sustainable and nothing is durable.
-At the end of the first millennium the sea pushed itself into the treeless salt marshes once more and threatened to deteriorate the environmental living conditions again.
-The Christmas flood of 838 inundated much of Frisia and killed several thousands of people in the process.
+In the natural world nothing is sustainable and nothing is durable.
+At the end of the first millennium, the sea pushed itself into the treeless salt marshes once more and threatened to deteriorate the environmental living conditions again.
+The Christmas Flood of 838 inundated much of Frisia and killed several thousands of people in the process.
 A flood that might be considered the prelude of an aggressive sea era.
-But this time the (new) Frisians stubbornly decided to stand their soft clay-ground and not to emigrate as their predecessors had done.
-Read our post Out of averting the inevitable a community was born about the history of fighting the sea and how it shaped the identity of the coastal people.
+But this time the Frisians stubbornly decided to stand their soft clay ground, and not to emigrate as their predecessors had done in the fourth century.

 Geef ons heden ons dagelijks brood, en af en toe een watersnood